 And I believe obstacle races could be a great key to doing that for certain people.

 As I mentioned above, they provide a template of what you need to work on.
-When you’re going through the race, you’ll catch on to places were you lack the required finesse.
+When you’re going through the race, you’ll catch on to places where you lack the required finesse.
 This can help you hammer out a plan to actually get you in better shape.

 Likewise, it can also be a source of encouragement.
 Going to the gym day in and day out without a real end-game can start to hamper anybody’s motivation.
-Sure, you want to look better – but is that enough to get people going to the gym for years?
+Sure, you want to look better, but is that enough to get people going to the gym for years?

-If you tie this gym motivation into a certain hobby – such as an obstacle race – it can provide the needed boost on the lazy days/weeks.
+If you tie this gym motivation into a certain hobby—such as an obstacle race—it can provide the needed boost on the lazy days/weeks.

 I know, because I’ve been there.
 Sometimes the only thing that has kept me going is “well, I have a race in a month so if I slack now it’s going to suck worse later”.